1. Choose an investment project

 We select our businesses very carefully.
-We do a full credit risk assessment, with the support of INRISC – a provider of tools to measure and monitor credit risk.
+As part of our on-boarding process an in depth credit risk assessment is completed by our investments team.
 Some projects will have a first loss provision meaning that if the business cannot repay, for example in the case of bankruptcy, these funds will be used to underwrite part of your loss.
 In addition, other projects may also have match funding available provided by UK aid and Virgin Unite which will help to amplify the impact of your investment on the ground.
 Projects that benefit from match funding and / or first loss provision will be clearly indicated.

 The solar businesses cover the risk of any currency fluctuations.
 Energise Africa has a small fund that can be used by the business to offset up to 20% of any currency loss.
 Over time, this fund is to be topped up by the solar companies with 10% of their payments going directly to the FX reserve.
 This ensures a sustainable approach to covering risks for investors

 2. Lend money to companies that provide solar home units

 You can invest as little as £50, alongside the crowd.
 You can pay immediately online or later by bank transfer.
 You can see the status of your investment in your account and you can add more to your investment at any time.
 If you are providing more than one investment, it is advisable to reduce your risk by spreading your money across different businesses.

 Once the project is fully funded, the money is transferred to the solar business on the first day of the following month - your interest starts building from this date.

 3. Build a sustainable future for African families